 Our comprehensive written report shows the current status of all-vital suspension and steering systems.
 This is a no obligation report, so you can decide what suits you best.

-The “Weight Matrix” component of the Pedders Tow and Load Assesment refers to know your weight now and looking at your weight in the future based on your towing and load carrying scenarios.
+The “Weight Matrix” component of the Pedders Tow and Load Assessment refers to know your weight now and looking at your weight in the future based on your towing and load carrying scenarios.

-Each participating Pedders outlet has a test lane or scales to weight both the front and rear of your vehicle.
-The results of this vehicle weight form the basis of the first “as-weiahed” scenario
+Each participating Pedders outlet has a test lane or scales to weigh both the front and rear of your vehicle.
+The results of this vehicle weight form the basis of the first “as-weighed” scenario.

-Pedders shops can assess the ball weight of caravans or trailers as this is and integral part of some weight scenarios.
-Please discuss the praticality and logistics of this with your participating Pedders outlet.
+Pedders stores can assess the ball weight of caravans or trailers as this is an integral part of some weight scenarios.
+Please discuss the practicality and logistics of this with your participating Pedders outlet.

-As part of the initial weighing of the vehicle your current loads and accessories will be listed as the basis of the “as weighed” scenarion 1.
+As part of the initial weighing of the vehicle your current loads and accessories will be listed as the basis of the “as weighed” scenario 1.

-The world-first program designed to assist you in better understanding your weight issues.
+The world-first program designed to assist you in better understanding your vehicle weight and load issues.